LACMA

 Curatorial Notes

-Mopa mopa—a translucent pale-green resin used by pre-Hispanic peoples in the area of Pasto, Colombia—is the principal medium for the lacquerware known as barniz de Pasto (Pasto varnish) produced in Peru, Colombia, and Ecuador from colonial times through the present day.
 The sticky resin from mopa mopa tree leaf-buds was treated, dyed, and made into sheets.
-Decorative designs were cut from the stretched sheets and applied, with heat, to a wooden object.
-The heat bonded the materials, and the resulting lacquer provided a durable, waterproof surface.
-This technique was often used to mimic the appearance of Asian lacquer.
+Decorative designs were cut from the stretched sheets and applied, with heat, to a wood object.
+The heat bonded the materials, and the resulting lacquer provided a durable, waterproof surface, which made the works highly appealing.

 Provenance